-Based on the research findings, the Al Basyariyah Islamic Boarding School and the Darussalam Islamic Boarding School carry out the curriculum evaluation stages, including evaluation of learning, literacy competence, communication competence. and The evaluation is carried out with the principles of being objective, fair, transparent, integrated, comprehensive.
-All experiences and experienced by students do not escape the assessment, both academic and nonacademic.
+Based on the research findings, the Al Basyariyah Islamic Boarding School and the Darussalam Islamic Boarding School carry out the curriculum evaluation stages, including evaluation of learning, literacy competence, and communication competence.
+The evaluation is carried out with the principles of being objective, fair, transparent, integrated, and comprehensive. ΑII experiences experienced by students do not escape the assessment, both academic and academic.
 The evaluation includes cognitive, affective, and psychomotor aspects.
-This is in with the concept of curriculum line evaluation, according to (Ibrahim dan Masitoh, 2015), which is "a process as well as a tool to determine the value of something based on certain criteria that serve as input for determining a decision."
+This is in line with the concept of curriculum evaluation, according to (Ibrahim dan Masitoh, 2015), which is "a process as well as a tool to determine the value of something based on certain criteria that serve as input for determining a decision."